alibaba/EasyCV/docs/source/tutorials/yolox.md

 - Provide an easy way to use PAI-Blade to accelerate the inference process.
 - Provide a convenient way to train/evaluate/export YOLOX-PAI model and conduct end2end object detection.

-To learn more details of YOLOX-PAI, you can refer to our technical paper [technical report](https://arxiv.org/abs/2208.13040).
+To learn more details of YOLOX-PAI, you can refer to our [technical report](https://zhuanlan.zhihu.com/p/560597953 ) or [arxiv paper](https://arxiv.org/abs/2208.13040).

 ![image](../../../assets/result.jpg)